Yuliang-Zou/naive_GPU_monitor/README.md

 ## Why I want to create this?
 I started training a DNN model with Torch last night, and it crashed at some time.
 But I don't know when did it crash.
-So I wrote this script to monitor the GPU memory usage for me, if the memory usage if too low, it will send me an email so I can know.
+So I wrote this script to monitor the GPU memory usage for me, if the memory usage is too low, it will send me an email so I can know.

 ## Requirement